top of page

 What we can’t figure out is why?

-This district actually does have clear policies on discrimination - so pretending otherwise signals either an outright refusal of transparency, or complete ignorance about them.
+This district actually does have clear policies on discrimination.
+Pretending otherwise signals either an outright refusal of transparency or complete ignorance about them.

 “What is the protocol and required steps and timelines for notifications?”